TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/notebook-execissues.md

 * The cluster returns **Cancelled** in a Python notebook
      * Follow this KB article to troubleshoot and resolve issue: [Cluster cancels Python command execution due to library conflict](https://docs.microsoft.com/azure/databricks/kb/python/python-command-cancelled)

+* Getting error **Remote RPC client disassociated.
+Likely due to containers exceeding thresholds, or network issues.** - We generally get RPC error due to the following reasons:

+  1. The communication between the driver and executor is lost - executor is not able to send heartbeats within the threshold time frame which can happen either if the executor is overwhelmed with memory/OOM errors or too many network hits are making executor too busy in GC and it is not able to respond back to driver.

+     You could see what is happening in the Spark UI > Stages > sort the tasks based on the error.
+It will show you what error was happening on executor level.

+     One quick workaround would be to use bigger cluster (if current cluster is really small).

+  2. Having too many partitions - small files can cause RPC error.
+You can check the used partition strategy.

+  3. Running multiple notebooks on the same cluster can sometimes cause issues on the driver.
+If that is the case, split the workload across multiple clusters.

 ## **Recommended Documents**

 * How to connect to data sources from Azure Databricks: